putriayu101/Retail-Sales-Analysis---SQL-PostgreSQL-Tableau/README.md

 10. cogs
 11. total_Sale
 <br>
+📝**Note:**<br>
-📝**Note:** Dataset source and schema were initially guided by the reference video below, with additional modifications and expanded analysis done independently.
+Dataset source and schema were initially guided by the reference video below, with additional modifications and expanded analysis done independently.

 🎯**Objectives**